Cheating on your partner starts with you, not in the bedroom (30+ examples)

 Regardless, cheating starts somewhere, and a lot of you (and even I) really aren't going to like what I'm about to dish on this blazing hot platter, but if you can bear it then hear me out. #cheating #infidelity #marriage #relationships

-FYI, cheating on your partner doesn’t start in the bedroom
+Cheating on your partner starts with you, not in the bedroom (30+ examples)

-Cheating on your partner starts with your intent (or ulterior motive)
+Cheating on your partner starts with your intent (or ulterior motive inside your head)

-Cheating on your partner starts when you seek out attention from others (like on social media) or from someone else (for their time, fondness, admiration, affirmation, or consideration).
+Cheating on your partner starts when you seek out attention from outside your relationship, like on social media or from someone else for their time, fondness, admiration, affirmation, validation or consideration.

 It starts when you willingly put yourself in a position of or openly engage in “temptation” (I.e., dressing a certain way so as to be hit on at the bar, attending the bachelor party at the strip club, meeting up with your EX to “catch up” over dinner, or engaging in flirtatious banter to see if you still got “game”).